nakajima/ezcoffee/README.md

 # ezcoffee

 Generates quick coffeescript projects and compiles them.
-The directory looks like this:

 Run `ezcoffee generate my-project`.
 You'll get a directory that looks like this.